-Professor Brady is the author of Extinct Lands, Temporal Geographies: Chicana Literature and the Urgency of Space (Duke University Press, 2002), which was awarded the Modern Language Association’s Prize for the Best Work of Latina/o and Chicana/o Literary and Cultural Criticism.
-She is also an associate editor of the sixth edition of the Heath Anthology of American Literature (Cengage 2008-2009).
-An earlier essay, “The Contrapuntal Geographies of Woman Hollering Creek and Other Stories” (published in American Literature in 1999) won the Norman Foerster Prize for the best essay published in that journal for 1999.
-She has also taught at Indiana University, UC Santa Barbara, and UCLA; she has also served as the Director of Cornell’s Latina/o Studies Program.
-She is currently working on a project that examines the relationship between neoliberalism and Latina/o literatures and cultures.
+Professor Brady is the author of Scales of Captivity: Racial Capitalism and the Latinx Child and Extinct Lands, Temporal Geographies: Chicana Literature and the Urgency of Space (both from Duke University Press).
+Extinct Lands was awarded the Modern Language Association’s Prize for the Best Work of Latina/o and Chicana/o Literary and Cultural Criticism.
+She has also served as an associate editor of three editions of the Heath Anthology of American Literature where she helped to expand the broader understanding of the contribution of Latina/o authors to US literature.
+Brady also edited the ten-volume Gale Researcher: 20th and 21st Century American Literature Series (2017) and has written numerous essays on Chicana literature including, “The Contrapuntal Geographies of Woman Hollering Creek and Other Stories” (published in American Literature in 1999) which won the Norman Foerster Prize for the best essay published in that journal for 1999.
+Currently the Director of the American Studies Program, she has also served as the Associate Chair of the Department, the Director of Graduate Studies and as the Director of Cornell’s Latina/o Studies Program.
+A proud, queer Chicana, Brady is also parent to three wonderful people.

-- Chicana and latino literature, film, and culture
+- Chicana and Latine literature film and culture